nerai/CMenu/README.md

 * Either at its beginning, so that it will be executed immediately after
 * or at its end, so that it will be processed when the complete current queue has been processed.

-Check out how the "repeat" command adds its argument to the input queue three times.
+Check out how the "repeat" command adds its argument to the input queue two times.

 	// Add a command which repeats another command menu.Add ("repeat",
 		s => Repeat (s),
-		"Repeats a command 3 times.");
+		"Repeats a command two times.");

 	static void Repeat (string s)
 	{
-		menu.Input (s);
-		menu.Input (s);
+		menu.Input (s, true);
-		menu.Input (s);
+		menu.Input (s, true);
 	}

 	$ repeat hello
 	Hello world!
 	Hello world!
-	Hello world!
 	$ r l 123
 	String "123" has length 3
 	String "123" has length 3

-	String "123" has length 3
+## Example project

+The source code contains an example project.
+It offers the following commands:
+* echo
+* if
+* pause
+* record
+* replay